 The following actions will continue at Caring Portland Massage to ensure your session is clean and safe:

 .
 Cleaning is thorough and diligent; including door handles, writing implements, and hard surfaces.
 Linens, tools, bottles, hands, work surfaces will per standard practice be kept clean.

 .
 Therapist to meet you at the side entry to open the door for you.
 Hand sanitizer is available throughout the building and treatment room.
-At departure, you will be escorted to the exit to keep your hands clean.

 .
 Therapist wears a clean apron for each session to help reduce potential transmission.

 .
 As is standard practice, linens (including blanket) are changed out for each client – hand washing and table washing occurs between the sets of linen.

 .
 The practice table is covered with a washable surface that is sanitized before fresh linens are put out.

 .
 CDC approved cleaning products are used for the recommended time allotments for maximum effectiveness.

 Gift certificates are available – redeemable later for yourself, or gift to others.

 Donations to “pay it forward” to low-income folks seeking massage are accepted.